maulanna-enoch/markdown-slides/content/slides/achilles/index.md

 <div style="flex: 1; padding-left: 1rem; font-size: 0.6em;">

-_(Sorry, it turns out some things are breaking and failing to render within the website slides, will move over to google slides if/when needed)_
+_(Sorry, it turns out some things are breaking and failing to render within the website slides.
+Laundry list in JPEG is in the next slides, and may move over to google slides if/when needed)_

 </div>